O-Tobi/WidePen/README.md

 4. **Start the development server:** `py manage.py runserver`

 Access the WidePen application through your web browser at http://localhost:8000 (or the specified port).

+You can watch a demo of this project via: https://www.youtube.com/watch?v=Btvdy6WQOI8